When you’re suffering from sleep deprivation, some effects are pretty immediate:

 Are you more tired than you know?

 On the other hand - how do you know if you’re suffering from a lack of sleep?
-If driving while drowsy really is as bad as driving while intoxicated, (18 hours without sleep has the same effect on you as a .05 blood alcohol level) it’s important to know the warning signs of sleep deprivation before you get behind the wheel.
+If driving while drowsy really is as bad as driving while intoxicated, (18 hours without sleep has the same effect on you like a .05 blood alcohol level) it’s important to know the warning signs of sleep deprivation before you get behind the wheel.

 If you’re keeping irregular hours, suffer from insomnia or other issues that prevent proper sleep, or have been up late, be aware of these warning signs: